Occupational Therapy at Nazareth College

 - OT Credentials and Licensure

-Nazareth College’s entry-level occupational therapy master’s degree program has applied for accreditation and has been granted Developing Program Status (now referred to as Candidacy status) by the Accreditation Council for Occupational Therapy Education (ACOTE).
-The ACOTE survey visit is scheduled for the Fall 2014.
+Nazareth College’s entry-level occupational therapy master’s degree program was granted accreditation in December 2014 by the Accreditation Council for Occupational Therapy Education (ACOTE).

-Once accreditation of the program has been obtained, its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Certification Board for Occupational Therapists (NBCOT).
+Accreditation of the program allows its graduates to be eligible to sit for the national certification examination for the occupational therapist administered by the National Certification Board for Occupational Therapists (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 Additional information about the NBCOT exam can be obtained from their website at NBCOT.org.

 In addition, New York State, and most states require licensure in order to practice, however state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification exam or attain state licensure.

-The Occupational Therapy Program at Nazareth College of Rochester is a professional entry-level five-year, 166 credit combined baccalaureate/master’s (BS/MS) degree program.
-It was granted Developing Program Status from the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) in August 2010.
+The Occupational Therapy Program at Nazareth College is a professional entry-level five-year, 166 credit combined baccalaureate/master’s (BS/MS) degree program.
+The Occupational Therapy Program was granted accreditation from the Accrediting Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) in December 2014.

 Occupational therapy is a dynamic profession that supports the philosophy that people are shaped by what they do, and what they accomplish in their daily lives.
 The American Occupational Therapy Association describes this by saying that occupational therapy helps people to live life to its fullest.